jigargajjar55/Audio-Speech-To-Sign-Language-Converter/README.md

 # Audio Speech To Sign Language Converter

-A web application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.
+A Web Application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.

->- Front-end using HTML,CSS,JavaScript.
+> - Front-end using HTML,CSS,JavaScript.
->- Speech recognition using JavaScript Web speech API.
+> - Speech recognition using JavaScript Web speech API.
->- Text Preprocessing using Natural Language Toolkit(NLTK).
+> - Text Preprocessing using Natural Language Toolkit(NLTK).
->- A 3D animation of a character created using Blender 3D tool.
+> - A 3D animation of a character created
+>   using Blender 3D tool.

 Project Demo Video: https://youtu.be/YiHhD0QGrno

 ## Prerequisites

->- Python >= 3.7
+> - Python >= 3.7
->- Browser supports Web Speech API
+> - Browser supports Web Speech API
->- Download all required packages for python script A2SL/views.py
+> - Download all required packages for python script A2SL/views.py

 ## Installation Guide:

 These instructions will get you download the project and running on your local machine for development and testing purposes.

 ### Instructions